The Bonus Genius was naked in the

 After pretending to tuck one of these invisible coins into the messenger’s cape, the magician announces that everything is ready.
 Again he taps the doll‘s head, and again the children shout “Go!”
 And this time the messenger does leave.
 There’s no doubt about this point the doll has actually disappeared!
 The magician flips the empty cape inside out and rolls it into a ball.
 The solid six-inch doll everyone was watching so closely has, apparently, dissolved into nothingness.
 The magician’s hands are empty, the cape is empty.
 Where, then, did the messenger go?

 To begin with, what fooled everyone was the apparent disappearance of a small wooden doll in full view one second, gone the next.
 But is that what actually happened?
 Not exactly.
-The presence of the doll, the complete doll, was assumed by the watchers, but in reality only its head was in sight at the time of the "vanish."
-Suppose, for the moment, that the doll didn’t have a body at that point; let’s say the doll‘s body had been detached from its head early in the trick, and that the magician some- how had managed secretly to steal it away.
+The presence of the doll, the complete doll, was assumed by the watchers, but in reality only its head was in sight at the time of the “vanish.”
+Suppose, for the moment, that the doll didn’t have a body at that point; let’s say the doll‘s body had been detached from its head early in the magic tricks kit, and that the magician some- how had managed secretly to steal it away.
 This would present an entirely different problem, wouldn’t it?
 The cape could have a small secret pocket on the inside and when the magician tapped the head he would merely have to make sure that it dropped into this secret pocket.
 The cape would look empty and could be turned inside out and rolled into a ball.
 No one would give it a second thought because, you see, everyone was thinking in terms of a six-inch dollnot just a small round head.

 This, of course, is exactly what happened.
 The magician did make off with the doll’s body without the audience’s seeing it, and the doll’s head was dropped into a secret inside pocket.
 But how could the magician have spirited away the doll’s body without anyone’s knowledge?
 Did it go up his sleeve?
 Was the hand quicker than the eye?